loltgt/appe/src/electron/src/README.md

 This package is distribuited under the terms of the GNU LGPL 3.0 License or later [LGPL-3.0-or-later](LICENSE).

 Contents in "src" folder are licensed [MIT](src/LICENSE).

+The documentation in "docs" folder is licensed [CC-BY-SA-4.0](docs/LICENSE).